 If your company provides equipment for use and applicable scrap material is supplied for practice, the cost for this course can be reduced.
 A recommended list of tools for trainees will be provided prior to the course.
 Class material costs, based on 6 trainees, is estimated at \$170 per person.

 - Processing requirements

 - Preparation of materials

 - Exotic metals

 - Material science

 - Hands-on exercises

-Course length: 7 1/2 days CEU credits: 6.0 Fee: \$1.649 for Steel (add \$200 for Aluminum or Stainless Steel)
+CEU credits: 6.0 Fee: \$2899 for Steel